 20 Dec What the New Child Subsidy Means For You

-Almost one million Australian families are set to benefit from the new package which includes an additional $2.5 billion investment in child care.
+Almost one million Australian families benefit from the current package which includes an additional $2.5 billion investment in child care.

 From 2 July 2018, the existing Child Care Rebate and Child Care Benefit will be replaced by a single Child Care Subsidy.
 There are three factors that will determine how much Child Care Subsidy you can receive: